How to De-Duplicate Your Photos: The Simple Way

-Let’s talk about how to de-duplicate your photos the simple way.
+Ever wonder about how to de-duplicate your photos?

-Back when printing photos was more common, it’s likely you received duplicates or even triplicates anytime you developed a roll of film.
-While extra copies seemed like a good idea at the time, too many copies clutter up a collection.
-If you have boxes of or envelopes of prints that still have duplicates, this is a great place to start de-duplicating.
-You can sort through prints quickly and get rid of any you don’t want.
-This is especially helpful if you are planning to hire a professional photo organizer to organize your photos.
+If you have boxes of prints that still contain duplicates, this is an excellent place to start.
+You can quickly sort through prints and eliminate any duplicate photos you don’t want.
+This is especially helpful if you plan to hire a professional photo organizer to organize your photos.
 Doing this process yourself will save you time and money!

-I’m often reminded that duplicate photos can stretch back in time – even as early as the 1900s.
-As I sort through my client’s print photo collections, I frequently discover the same subjects again and again.
-I note any differing information found on the backs of these print duplicates.
-It’s important to review and preserve this metadata.
-It can clarify questions as well as add extra info and stories about the images.
+Duplicate photos often extend back in time – even as early as the 1900s.
+As I sort through my client’s print photo collections, I frequently rediscover the same photos.
+I document any differing information found on the backs of these duplicates.
+Reviewing and preserving this metadata is essential.
+It can provide clarity, as well as additional information and stories about the images.

-So what do you do with all those extra physical copies?
-In most cases, photographs can’t be recycled because of the chemicals used in processing them.
-However, they don’t need to head to the landfill.
+So, what should you do with all those extra physical copies?
+In most cases, people can’t recycle photographs due to the chemicals used in processing them.
+However, they don’t need to end up in the landfill.

 - Give copies to the people (or their families) in the photos, who may be delighted to have a print they haven’t seen or had forgotten about.

-- Duplicates can be added to an album – this doesn’t need to be archival quality since the photos are copies, not originals.
+- Add duplicates to an album – this doesn’t need to be archival quality since the photos are copies, not originals.

 - Consider donating your old photographs to local schools and colleges (art classes love photos!).